 Currently, Sato contributes to the Thai Textile Society's steering committee, leading website development and archival efforts.
 Through her research, teaching, and Carocolabo studio (est. 2023), she continues to champion textiles and handcrafts.
+A sought-after speaker, she has lectured internationally and her expertise was featured on Thai PBS TV.

 Sato's multidisciplinary training includes Bokuga, Mokuhanga, Batik, Lithography, Tanjore painting, and Kalamkari.
 She is dedicated to promoting handcrafts and recognizing the vital role communities play in their evolution, fostering collaborations with artisans across Asia.